novix-sa/Pyplan/docs/Quick Start.md

 For example if your model is an integrated planning tool of a manufacturing company, the influence diagram could look like this:
 ![enter image description here](http://img.pyplan.org/Quick_start_IBP_diagram.png)

-![S&OP](http://img.pyplan.org/Quick_start_sop.png)

 Where each module contains the underlying logic of each area of a company.
 In this example, the Supply & Operation Planning Module looks like this:

-### Text
+![S&OP](http://img.pyplan.org/Quick_start_sop.png)

 ## **Evaluating Nodes**
 ### How does it evaluation works